-1) A smaller part of incomes derives from the budget, while the greater part depends on agreement between employers and employees.
+- 1. A smaller part of incomes derives from the budget, while the greater part depends on agreement between employers and employees.
 Although this is influenced by collective bargaining and interest reconciliation taking place at the highest level, on which the government has a great, though not exclusive influence, the actual wage agreements are decentralized.
-The central agreement is at most taken into consideration as a suggestion.

-2) Once households possess a cash income and some stock of previously accumulated savings, the decision on how much to spend and how much to save is in their own hands.
+The central agreement is at most taken into consideration as a suggestion. - 2.
+Once households possess a cash income and some stock of previously accumulated savings, the decision on how much to spend and how much to save is in their own hands.
 This may be influenced by government action (for instance a monetary and fiscal policy that tries to affect the interest rate), but the strength of this influence is doubtful.

 Although the future spending intentions, i.e., aggregate demand of households will have a great effect on the recession, they remain hard to predict.
 Households themselves are just getting acquainted with the new situation and learning to make savings decisions of a new kind.
-No economist can yet know the result of that learning process or yet recognize what the regularity in it is, and what represents a one-off departure from some future regularity (21).
-Let me pick out a few hypotheses that seem not merely to apply to the present situation in Hungary, but to have a more general validity (22):
+No economist can yet know the result of that learning process or yet recognize what the regularity in it is, and what represents a one-off departure from some future regularity.21 Let me pick out a few hypotheses that seem not merely to apply to the present situation in Hungary, but to have a more general validity:22

-- Citizens who can rely less and less on the assistance of the state build up a safety reserve against illness or unemployment, and for their old age. - Also appearing as "household savings" is the accumulation of the operating business capital for new private ventures (including unregistered, gray or black businesses). - The savings-to-earnings ratio of the higher-income strata is generally higher than that of the lower-income strata.
+- o Citizens who can rely less and less on the assistance of the state build up a safety reserve against illness or unemployment, and for their old age. - o Also appearing as "household savings" is the accumulation of the operating business capital for new private ventures (including unregistered, gray or black businesses). - The savings-to-earnings ratio of the higher-income strata is generally higher than that of the lower-income strata.
 So it can be assumed that the income differentiation that took place in recent years tended to raise the average savings rate.
 All these tendencies can be expected to continue.

 What can be concluded from this in terms of an economic policy aimed at overcoming the recession?
 It would be a mistake to work for a growth in consumer demand through unbridled wage rises.
 Though perhaps popular initially, it is a dangerous weapon that can easily overshoot the target.
+There could also be an unexpected change in the spending-saving ratio, so that a still greater volume of intended spending spills onto the market from the excessive surplus of income.
+This would not only boost production, but price rises as well, leading to a big inflationary push.
+There is still a great need in the future for moderation and sobriety on the part of employees and organizations representing them.
+But if excessive wage

-(21) Household savings can be described by a variety of stock and flow indices.
+Household savings can be described by a variety of stock and flow indices.
 Let us take here just one stock indicator, used in Hungarian financial statistics: the "net financial position" of the general public, i.e., the household sector.
 The indicator is calculated by subtracting total debt from accumulated gross savings (whose main components are cash, savings deposits and securities).
 This index suddenly grew in 1991 and in the first part of 1992; a contribution was certainly made by the strong incentive given to pay back housing loans immediately.